BIPOLAR DISORDER TREATMENT IN PHILADELPHIA

 Want to know more about addiction and bipolar disorder?
 Turn to the experts at Promont Wellness.
 We’ll explain in detail how these conditions can affect you.
 We’ll also explain how they interact.

-Need bipolar disorder treatment in Philadelphia?
-Promont Wellness is a premier provider.
-We feature an addiction treatment center.
-We also feature a bipolar disorder treatment center.
+If you or a loved one could benefit from bipolar disorder treatment in Philadelphia, Promont Wellness is here for you.
+We are a premier provider of addiction treatment and mental health support.
 Every day, we combine these two options to support effective recovery.
-Contact our Philadelphia intensive outpatient program today at 866.939.4243 to learn more about how we can help.
+Contact our Philadelphia intensive outpatient program today at 866.535.3749 to learn more about how we can help.
 We’re also available through our online form.

 What clients say about us...